-Chennai, the capital of Tamil Nadu, is known as the gateway to south India.
-Despite being an important city for manufacturing, health care, and IT, Chennai has managed to retain a spaciousness that's lacking in other major Indian cities.
+Chennai, the capital of Tamil Nadu, is known as the gateway to South India.
+This city has a population of about 10 million people, making it India's fifth largest city after Mumbai, Delhi, Kolkata, and Bangalore.
+Chennai has managed to retain a spaciousness that's lacking in other major Indian cities despite being an important city for manufacturing, healthcare, and IT.
 It's a sprawling and busy, yet conservative, city with deep traditions and culture that are yet to give way to the growing foreign influence there.
-This Chennai guide and city profile is full of travel information and tips.
+Find out what to know before you go in this Chennai travel guide.

-The city receives most of its rainfall during the northeast monsoon, from mid September to mid December, and heavy rains can be a problem.
+- Best Time to Visit: Chennai has a hot and humid climate.
+Summer temperatures in late May and early June often reach an extreme 38–42 degrees Celsius (100–107 degrees Fahrenheit).
+The city receives most of its rainfall during the northeast monsoon, from mid-September to mid-December.
+Heavy rains can be a problem then.
 The temperature decreases to an average of 24 degrees Celsius (75 Fahrenheit) during winter, from November to February, but doesn't drop below 20 degrees Celsius (68 Fahrenheit).

-What to See and Do
+Things to Do

-These Top 10 Places to Visit in Chennai will give you a feel for the city's distinctive culture and what makes it special.
-There are two amusement parks located a short distance from the city -- the amusement park at VGP Golden Beach, and MGM Dizzy World.
-The five week Madras Music Season in December and January is a big cultural draw card.
-The annual Pongal festival also happens mid January.
-However, Chennai unfortunately lacks the cosmopolitan nightlife of other Indian cities.
+Unlike some other cities in India, Chennai doesn't have any world-famous monuments or tourist attractions.
+It's a city that requires time and effort to really get to know and appreciate it.
+These top places to Visit in Chennai will give you a feel for the city's distinctive culture and what makes it special.
+Storytrails conducts very interesting immersive tours.
+The five-week Madras Music Season in December and January is a big cultural draw.
+The annual Mylapore Festival is held in early January, just before the Pongal festival in mid-January.
+However, Chennai lacks the cosmopolitan nightlife of other Indian cities.

 Where to Stay